sj-18/uvm-verification-project/README.md

 **EDA Playground link**: https://edaplayground.com/x/SGa6

-## Project Overview/Plan
+## Project Overview / Plan

-- UVM-based verification environment
+This project demonstrates a **UVM-based verification environment** for an APB interface, developed as part of the Udemy course [Design Verification with SystemVerilog & UVM](https://www.udemy.com/course/design-verification-with-systemverilog-uvm/?couponCode=ACCAGE0923).

+Key components of the verification environment:

-- APB agent (driver, monitor, sequencer, coverage)
+- **APB Agent**: Includes driver, monitor, sequencer, and coverage collection.
-- Environment with scoreboard, coverage, model
+- **Environment**: Implements a scoreboard, functional model of the DUT, and coverage mechanisms.
-- Register access tests
-- Randomized stimulus
+- **Register Access Verification**: Automatic register checks using UVM register model.
+- **Randomized Tests**: Stimulus generation to cover a wide range of scenarios.
-- Built and simulated using EDA Playground
+- **Simulation Platform**: Developed and simulated on **EDA Playground**.

+This project showcases step-by-step construction of a robust UVM environment, emphasizing agent creation, DUT verification, functional coverage, and test automation.

 ## Status
 Work in progress